Frequently asked questions

 Q Question.
 What happens to the data after the school submits it?

-After the school submits the data, state and territory government and non-government education authorities collate the data and send it to the Australian Government Department of Education and Training (the Department).
+After the school submits the data, state and territory government and non-government education authorities collate the data and send it to the Australian Government Department of Education, Skills and Employment (the Department).
 (In some cases, the school passes the information directly to the Department, depending on the school's particular arrangements.)

 Governments then use the data to inform funding policy and program improvement for school students with disability.

 Q Question.
 What if an adjustment were provided for a past student and is now being used for a current student (eg a wheelchair ramp)?

 Q Question.
 How do I determine whether this student's adjustments should be classified as 'supplementary', 'substantial' or 'extensive'?

 Q Question.
 What is the difference between 'Support provided within quality differentiated teaching practice' and the Supplementary level of adjustment categories?